keboola/connection-docs/tutorial/manipulate/sandbox.md

 permalink: /tutorial/manipulate/sandbox/
 ---

 An important part of [setting up a transformation](/tutorial/manipulate/) is the SQL (or R or Python) script itself.
 To make writing of these scripts easier for you, we provide the *Sandbox* functionality.

 As a separate database storage, Sandbox allows you to run arbitrary SQL scripts on the **copies** of your tables without affecting data in your Storage, or your transformations.
+Learn more about Sandbox [here](/manipulation/transformations/sandbox/).

 Let's create a Sandbox from the Transformations page: